ibm-cloud-docs/account/iam-service-roles.md

 | Manager | As a manager, you have permissions beyond the writer role to complete privileged actions as defined by the service.
 In addition, you can create and edit service-specific resources. |
 | Writer | As a writer, you can perform all actions on the WML instance this role is being assigned. |
 {: row-headers}
-{: caption="Service roles - Watson Machine Learning" caption-side="top"}
+{: caption="Table 127.
+Service roles - Watson Machine Learning" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="pm-20"}
 {: class="simple-tab-table"}